automydumper/automydumper/README.md

 ### Running Automydumper

 Running 'automydumper' ( or waiting for the cron ) is all you need to do to get an actual backup.

+### Flexible backup directories

-By default, backups are placed in /var/backups/automydumper/<YYYY-mm-dd>/<HH:ss>.
+By default, backups are placed in /var/backups/automydumper/YYYY-mm-dd.

+You can however change the destination by changing the backup_dir_format variable in /etc/automydumper.cfg.

 ### Restoring backups